 Glacier National Park (Montana)

 In Glacier National Park, reservations are only needed for the Going-to-the-Sun Road; permits are needed from 6 am-5 pm through September 6th.
 Visitors do NOT need reservations for other areas of the park, including Many Glacier, Two Medicine and Polebridge.
 In addition, if you have a service reservation – lodging, camping, boat or horseback ride, etc. – you DON’T need a permit.
 The park releases 75% of permits 60 days in advance at 8 am MDT.
+If you are going to try horseback riding but you are concerned about safety, do not worry too much because professional horsing equipment like circle y saddles and other safety measures are in place.

 The remainder are released 48 hours out.
 Unlike Acadia and RMNP, these passes sold out in a hurry.
 The recreation.gov website shows zero availability right through day 60.
 If you plan to visit Glacier in August, I suggest logging on at exactly 8 am MDT 60 days prior to your visit date.
 Otherwise, you’ll just have to try two days prior.
 Permits cost $2.